kyma-project/api-gateway/docs/user/apirule-migration/01-82-migrate-allow-noop-no_auth-v1beta1-to-v2.md

 6. To retain the CORS configuration from the APIRule `v1beta1`, update the APIRule in version `v2` to include the same CORS settings.

    For preflight requests to work correctly, you must explicitly add the `"OPTIONS"` method to the **rules.methods** field of your APIRule `v2`.
 For guidance, see the [APIRule `v2` examples](../custom-resources/apirule/04-10-apirule-custom-resource.md#sample-custom-resource).

+> [!WARNING]
+> If you had a case with multiple APIRules targeting the same workload and you applied an additional, temporary AuthorizationPolicy to allow traffic for workloads exposed by APIRules `v1beta1` during the migration.
+Remember to delete this AuthorizationPolicy, please refer to the last point in procedure: [Migrate multiple APIRules `v1beta1` targeting same workload](./01-90-migrate-multiple-apirules-targeting-same-workload.md).
+>

 ### Access Your Workload